 Main Street and the bypass study are extremely important to Heber residents.
 Two high-response surveys were performed as part of the Main Street Study.
-82% support making a Main Street a more inviting corridor. and in Salt Lake and the Provo-Orem areas has also increased; about four of five employed persons currently commutes out of the City.
+82% support making Main Street a more inviting corridor.

 Some trails exist within Heber, but many opportunities exist to expand trails and create connections to destinations important to the community.
 Sidewalks may provide trail functions in some areas of the community, but they are intermittent.